Imartino4/holberton-network/basics_0/README.md

 ### What is an IP address?
 * Is to devices connected to a network what postal address is to houses

+### Which statement is correct for the TCP box:
+It is a protocol that is transferring data in a slow way but surely

+### Which statement is correct for the UDP box:
+It is a protocol that is transferring data in a fast way and might loss data along in the process

+### Which statement is correct for the TCP worker:
+May I increase the rate at which I am sending you boxes?